evkx/evkx.github.io/content/models/xpeng/x9/X9_AWD_Performance/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 101,5kWh and a net capacity of kWh, meaning you have a 0kWh buffer for protection.
-(0,0%).
+The battery has a gross capacity of 101,5kWh and a net capacity of 98kWh, meaning you have a 3,5kWh buffer for protection.
+(3,4%).
+The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
-A full charge from 0 - 100% would take  minutes, while a more common scenario of 10-80% would take  minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 100%, resulting in an actual charge speed, including time loss, of 0kW.
-Each charge session would take 0 minutes and 0 seconds.
+A full charge from 0 - 100% would take 52 minutes, while a more common scenario of 10-80% would take 20 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 60%, resulting in an actual charge speed, including time loss, of 171kW.
+Each charge session would take 18 minutes and 12 seconds.

 ### Onboard charger

+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
+As a result, you can charge the battery 0-100% from home in about 8 hours and 54 minutes.

 ### Charge port